Our readers are predominantly entrepreneurs, small business owners, startup founders and investors.

 Now is the time to share.

-We prioritise guest pieces written by Australian entrepreneurs, although we do publish pieces written by academics, international founders and experts too.
+We prioritise guest pieces written by Australian business owners and entrepreneurs, although we do occasionally publish pieces written by academics, international founders and experts too.

 Aim for 600-1200 words.